 Dark chocolate improves visual acuity and contrast sensitivity

-An article published by Jeff C. Rabin in Jama Opthalmology in 2018 reported that eating a bar of dark chocolate leads to improved visual clarity and contrast sensitivity in the 2 hours after consumption.
+An article published by Jeff C. Rabin in Jama Ophthalmology in 2018 reported that eating a bar of dark chocolate leads to improved visual clarity and contrast sensitivity in the 2 hours after consumption.

 In this study conducted by researchers at the University of the Incarnate Word Rosenberg School of Optometry in San Antonio, 30 adults were given Trader Joe's dark chocolate and milk chocolate to eat at separate times.
 The study then used eye charts on the participants and found that those who consumed the dark chocolate demonstrated higher visual acuity and small letter contrast sensitivity than those who consumed the milk chocolate.

 Jeff C. Rabin and his team of researchers concluded that better visual acuity experienced by these adults might be linked to increased blood flow caused by dark chocolate.
-The flavonol compounds in dark chocolate have a range of benefits, including improving blood flow to the heart and the brain, decreasing blood pressure, preventing blood clots and combating cell damage.
+The flavanol compounds in dark chocolate have a range of benefits, including improving blood flow to the heart and the brain, decreasing blood pressure, preventing blood clots and combating cell damage.

 Dark chocolate may not improve vision